 Endowments in Campus Leadership, Citizenship and Spirit

 The University Unions Advisory Council adopted a special project in honor of the 75th Anniversary.
-The Grants for Active Student Participants (GRasp) endowment was created in 2006 through the generosity of the members and was named in honor of past Unions' Executive Director Andy Smith in 2013.
-The purpose of William Andrew Smith, Jr. GRasp Award is to encourage and facilitate continued participation, particularly by freshman and sophomore students, in University Unions committees and programs by providing stipends to students who have demonstrated leadership qualities, an enthusiasm for campus citizenship, and solid academic performance.
+The Grants for Active Student Participants (GRASP) endowment was created in 2006 through the generosity of the members and was named in honor of past Unions' Executive Director Andy Smith in 2013.
+The purpose of William Andrew Smith, Jr. GRASP Award is to encourage and facilitate continued participation, particularly by freshman and sophomore students, in University Unions committees and programs by providing awards to students who have demonstrated leadership qualities, an enthusiasm for campus citizenship and solid academic performance.

 Additional gifts from alumni and friends will increase the number of support opportunities currently available through the endowment.